 Please browse our list of papers below.
-These are reviewed at intervals so if you have visited before please empty your cache to be sure you are downloading the latest version.
-The pages are mirrored to save paper if you wish to have a paper copy - they are designed to be printed out on both sides of the sheet and placed in a ring file or binder.
+These are reviewed at intervals so if you have visited before please delete from your cache to be sure you are downloading the latest version.
+The pages are mirrored to save paper if you wish to have a paper copy - they are designed to be printed on both sides of the sheet and placed in a ring file or binder.
 Some of these papers have a lot of pictures, so may be a little slow to download - your accepting this possible delay would be much appreciated, thank you.

-You are welcome to download and print the papers and photographs for your private use and study, but if any material from this website is reproduced or used in any other way no fee is asked, but acknowledgement must be made of the copyright holder and the Cornish Hedges Library as the source - thank you.
+YYou are welcome to download and print the papers and photographs for your private use and study.
+If any material from this website is reproduced or used in any other way no fee is asked, but acknowledgement must be made of the copyright holder and the Cornish Hedges Library as the source - thank you.
 (Photographs except where otherwise stated are copyright of the Cornish Hedges Library.
 The copyright on work by the late Robin Menneer is held by his Estate.)